 Here your team will develop better questioning techniques to create more productive conversations and build powerful connections between team members.
-This event highly encourages participants to engage throughout the session.
-In the end, we’ll follow up with key takeaways from the experience that your team can use well into the future!
+This experience highly encourages participants to engage throughout the session.
+In the end, we’ll follow up with key takeaways that your team can use well into the future!

-How to get started 👉 Start practicing your questioning skills right here!
+How to get started 👉 Start practicing in a Communication Skills Workshop!

 “I want to know my co-workers better.
 I just don’t know where to start!”

-In this activity, team members are randomly matched with a colleague and given turns to answer and hear their colleagues’ answers to empathy-focused questions like “When are you overwhelmed at work?” and “what are your non-verbal warning signs that you wish others knew?”
+In this activity, team members are randomly matched with a group member and given turns to answer and hear their colleagues’ answers to empathy-focused questions like “When are you overwhelmed at work?” and “What are your nonverbal warning signs that you wish others knew?”

-Once team members have heard these answers in small randomized groups in breakout rooms, they are encouraged to share what they’ve learned about themselves and their colleagues with the entire team in the main room.
+Once team members have exchanged answers in small randomized groups in breakout rooms, they are encouraged to share what they’ve learned about themselves and their colleagues with the entire team in the main room.

 “Wait, I thought the only way to listen actively was to slow down?”

 Brush up on your verbal communication skills through activities led by professional improvisers.
 These quick-thinking, problem-solving activities are tailored to your team’s specific growth opportunities and company culture.
-Past groups have used these skill sets as guideposts for addressing:
+Past groups have used these skill sets as guideposts for:

 Yeah, it’s pretty legit.

-What’s an effective way to address conflict through communication?
-This is.
+What’s a helpful way to address conflict through effective communication?
+This experience is.